New Hampshire Tree Care

 Mulch is always helpful to your trees, regardless of the season.
 Putting mulch under your tree in the fall or early winter helps keep the roots and tree warm when the temperature drops.
 Adding a layer of mulch adds a blanket of protection and warmth for the tree’s roots.
 It will also help your lawn grow thick and green.
 If leaves land on mulch, they’re much more apt to decompose rather than if they were to land on the grass.
 Similar to mulch, it’s also important to make sure you’re watering your trees year round.
 This is helpful for their growth and overall health.
 Although it seems strange, try watering your trees (especially the young ones) during the winter months.
 Water the soil when the trees are cool and not frozen.
 This will give them an extra boost of hydration that they need to keep growing strong.

 Help your trees out before the cold weather starts by using these tips.
 Each factor can make a difference on the success of the growth, stress, and health of your trees.
-If you’re looking for more advice on tree care or looking to talk to a tree care expert, contact our team at Piscataqua Landscaping or call us at (603) 439-2241.
+If you’re looking for more advice on tree care or just looking to talk to a local tree care expert, contact us at Piscataqua Landscaping or call us at (603) 439-2241.
 We really like what we do, and we think you’ll like it too.